GerminalCorreia/castle/README.md

-# Advanced Web Technologies Workshop
+# Web Application Architectures Workshop

 > Scrapping data from Relais&Chateaux and Michelin websites to provide a list of starred restaurants and the price of their respective hotel